madeline-scyphers/Procyon-Wiki/docs/Procyon/Rin/Warren.md

 | ---- | ---- | ---- | ---- |
 | 2 | 3 | 2 | 1 |

 Warren is one of the moons of Aleph and the home to an ecumenopolis—a city spanning the entire surface of the moon.
-It’s the capitol for the system, and the system [Governor Ritam al’Malklaith](../../Characters/Governor%20Ritam%20al%E2%80%99Malklaith.md) makes his residence here.
+It’s the capitol for the system, and the system [[../../Characters/Governor Ritam al’Malklaith|Governor Ritam al’Malklaith]] makes his residence here.
 On Warren, you can find anything you need—for a price.
 Its high-rises are full of legitimate business dealings, and its streets far less so.

 Special Rule